Learn more about:

 Librarians will provide information literacy instruction in your Blackboard course with at least two weeks' notice.
 To request a librarian to work in your course, fill out an Information Literacy Request Form.
 Liaison librarians can also assist with adding links to copyrighted materials to Blackboard courses.

 One of the most important learning resources is a librarian designated to be a specialist for you and your department.
 Your department's liaison librarian handles: library materials orders; copyright questions; Open Educational Resources (OER) materials selection; subject guide curation; library accreditation reports; faculty training, and more.
 If you do not see your department listed, contact Nan Schichtel at (616) 234-3082.

 See what is on Course Reserves for a course you teach - or - See what you have placed onto Course Reserves.
-Contact Library Circulation Specialist Kevin Lyons at (616) 234-3189 or Circulation Associate Toni Harrington at (616) 234-3555 to place library resources or personal materials onto Course Reserves for your students.
+Contact Library Circulation Specialist Kevin Lyons at (616) 234-3189 or Circulation Associate Cynthia Browne at (616) 234-3555 to place library resources or personal materials onto Course Reserves for your students.
 See our Subject Guide.